Skip to content

 This plays out in managers' focusing too much on risks they can quantify, often at the cost of non-quantifiable risks.
 Their assumption is that if you can't quantify the risk, you can't manage it either.

 This obviously isn't true.
-Non-quantifiable risks are also manageable, but require a different approach.
-You have to look beyond the data and spot problems in a more holistic manner.
+Non-quantifiable risks are also manageable, but they require a different approach.
+You have to look beyond the data and spot problems more holistically.

 There are several steps you can take to deal with non-quantifiable risks:

-- Make a list of KPIs for tracking the performance of the deliverable associated with the risk.
+• Make a list of KPIs for tracking the performance of the deliverables associated with the risk.
 Use these KPIs to find indicators that can help you spot chances of failure/success.

-- Make sure that you communicate frequently about non-quantifiable marketing risks.
-Keeping everyone in the loop can often help you spot non-quantifiable risks early and take evasive measures.
+• Communicate frequently about non-quantifiable marketing risks.
+Keeping everyone in the loop can often help you spot them early and take evasive measures.

 7. Have better communication about risks